MMC

 Minimum Score Required

-Note: The validity period for IELTS/TOEFL score is two (2) years at the point of application.
-It is recommended the IELTS sub-scores should be 6.5 and above.
+Note: The IELTS sub-scores should not be less than 6.0.
+The validity period for IELTS/TOEFL score is two (2) years at the point of application.
 Please note that only TOEFL or IELTS test scores will be accepted.
 Also, we do not require the submission of GRE or GMAT test scores.

 There is only one intake in August.
 Applications for August admission will be open in November and close in mid-February.
 The outcome of application will be released online from end April onwards.